coatless-actions/cran-submission/README.md

 This GitHub Action automates the process of checking and submitting R packages to CRAN (The Comprehensive R Archive Network).
 It performs all necessary checks to ensure your package complies with CRAN policies and then submits it, creating an issue to track the submission status.

+You can see a demo of this action in action [here][submit-cran-demo].

 ## Usage

 Add this to your repository's workflow: